AleksaZatezalo/ShadowCoin/README.md

 ## Usage

-The `Agoracoind` binary operates in different modes depending on the command provided.
+The `Simplecoind` binary operates in different modes depending on the command provided.

 ### Running as a Full Node